-Howard Primary School is a popular community school that prides itself on both excellent academic achievements but also its dedication to producing well rounded individuals within a caring, nurturing and safe environment.
+Howard Primary School is a popular two form entry community school that prides itself on both excellent academic achievements but also its dedication to producing well rounded individuals within a caring, nurturing and safe environment.

 Our school was built in 1897 and was opened in April 1898.
-This year we are proud to be celebrating 120 years of education at Howard Primary.
+We are proud to be celebrating 121 years of education at Howard Primary.

 Our Core Values

-We are a UNICEF rights respecting school and recently have been the proud recipient of the Achievement for All quality mark.
+We are a UNICEF rights respecting school and are proud to have been awarded the Achievement for All quality mark.
 We strongly believe that every child, regardless of their background, has the right to the highest quality education and to feel safe and cared for in their school environment.
 Our five core values represent the ethos of Howard Primary School.

 We expect all our pupils, parents, carers and staff to demonstrate CARE, COMMITMENT, COURTESY, CO-OPERATION and CONSIDERATION in everything they do.